nrs-org/novelslop/content/vol_01/chap_04.typ

   were available on the bullet boards, but barely anyone was checking on that, as the results were already publicly announced online after the entrance exam finished grading, which was months ago.
-  And all classes for the most part was the same, so the only reasons to care about which class you belonged to were to know whether your friends would end up in the same class as you or not.
-Of course, for a loner like Mona, this was not a thing at all.
+  And all classes, for the most part, were the same, so the only reasons to care about which class you belonged to were to know whether your friends would end up in the same class as you or not.
+Of course, for a loner like Mona, this was not a concern at all.

+  She checked the time on her smartphone.
+Even after taking into account the time it took her to go to her class, Mona seemed to have at least 30 minutes to spare.
+Back in middle school, she would go straight to class when she was early to spend her time with the social media app, but today, for some reasons such as "today's feeds were kind of boring", she decided to do something out of the ordinary.

   _"It’s still early, I might as well go see what is available on the school
     campus…"_